 26 – Explore the beachside Matosinho district

-For seafood lovers and surfers alike, a visit to Matosinhos, easily accessible by public transport from the main Proto area, is an absolute must.
+For seafood lovers and surfers alike, a visit to Matosinhos, easily accessible by public transport from the main Porto area, is an absolute must.

 Though technically not Porto itself (definitely part of the Greater Metropolitan Area), this former fishing village just north of downtown has become a quick favorite for its uber-fresh fare and authentic atmosphere at unbeatable prices.